liagkos/vatidinfo/README.md

 - afmFrom: VAT ID of the final user using the service.
 If omitted, the service will think that the user is the user who has logged in to the service in the construcor `(default)`.
 Otherwise, if a person or a company has **authorised** the user to make queries on their behalf (a company by itself is not allowed to make queries), then you **must** pass here the VAT ID of the authorisee.
 - lookDate: Reference date in format YYYY-MM-DD.
 If omitted, the service will just return the latest information `(default)`.
 - separator: Activities are additionally formatted in groups of 2 digits separated by this separator.
 If no value is passed, a dot will be used `(default)` like 11.22.33.44.
 - type: `Default` reply type is `json` formatted.
-If you prefer an associative array, set this value to `array` or anything else.
+If you prefer an associative array, set this value to `array` or anything else (it isn't checked).

 ## Reply example